 - Are there any opportunities on the horizon that might support your careers linked learning approach?

-- Is there careers linked learning happening already that you can learn from?
+- Is there career learning happening already in your school / college that you can learn from?

 If you work in a further education college, listen to the audio interview linked below (transcript).
 Alison shares how she works with pastoral tutors and careers leads, sharing careers activities and trying to keep in the loop with careers opportunities across a larger institution.

-What advice and guidance did you receive to take your curriculum-linked careers learning further?
-Share what you have learnt from the conversation with a careers lead in the comments below.
+What advice and guidance did you receive to extend your approach to career learning?
+Share what you have learnt from the conversation with a Careers Leader or colleagues in the comments below.

 © National STEM Learning Centre